 This is no exception in the Frisco/Breckenridge area, where it’s well worth visits to the nearby national forests.
 The White River National Forest features 2,500 miles of trails, and the southern bounds of the sprawling Arapaho National Forest is also a short drive away from town.

 When it comes to great stays during your Colorado road trip, Breckenridge almost has too many options.
 My favorites are this cute condo with hot tub and pool access, this amazing luxury ski home that sleeps 15, and this cozy mountain chalet.

 Next on your Colorado road trip, you’ll make your way towards Twin Lakes and Aspen.
-After passing through Copper Mountain on the way out of Frisco, you’ll depart i70 and follow a scenic mountain highway.
+After passing through Copper Mountain on the way out of Frisco (make sure to stop by Mayflower Gulch or Clinton Gulch for a stunning hike), you’ll depart i70 and follow a scenic mountain highway.

 The route will take you through through Leadville, which at over 10,000 ft elevation, is the highest incorporated city in North America.